pool2win/braidpool/README.md

 cargo build

 # run the first seed node on port 6680
+RUST_LOG=info cargo run

+# run other nodes pointing to the seed node and specify their own port as 6681
-cargo run --bind=localhost:6680
+RUST_LOG=info cargo run -- --config-file=config.1.toml

-# run other nodes pointing to the seeding node and specify their own port as 6680
+# run other nodes pointing to the seed node and specify their own port as 6682
-cargo run --bind=localhost:6680 --addpeer=localhost:6680
+RUST_LOG=info cargo run -- --config-file=config.2.toml
 ```

 # Progress